© 2025 Spokane Public Radio.

 To learn more about what happened in this week’s hearings, Spokane Public Radio’s Brandon Hollingsworth spoke with Kaye Thornbrugh, a reporter from the Coeur d’Alene Press.

-Brandon Hollingsworth is your All Things Considered host.
-He has served public radio audiences for fifteen years, primarily in reporting, hosting and interviewing.
+Brandon Hollingsworth was SPR's All Things Considered host from September 2021-January 2025.
+He erved public radio audiences for nearly twenty years, primarily in reporting, hosting and interviewing.
 His previous ports-of-call were WUOT-FM in Knoxville, Tennessee, and Alabama Public Radio.
 His work has been heard nationally on Morning Edition, All Things Considered, Here and Now and NPR’s top-of-the-hour newscasts.